lootup-team/nestjs-amqp/README.md

 - `@gedai/nestjs-core`
 - `@gedai/nestjs-common`

 This package seamlessly integrates with RabbitMQ's `X-Delayed Message` Plugin to handle the delayed retrial of messages, optimizing message delivery and processing.
-A `RabbitMQ Server` with the plugin installed is needed in order for this pacakge to work.
+A `RabbitMQ Server` with the plugin installed is needed in order for this package to work.

 # Getting Started